Krispy145/pls_cli/packages/bricks/multi_notifications_feature/__brick__/lib/docs/notifications.md

   - If a Firebase project has been created already:
     - Select the correct
   - Else add a new Firebase project and name appropriately
+- Overwrite the existing codebase if one already exists
 - Select TypeScript as the desired language for the functions to be written in
-- NB: Ensure you do ot overwrite the existing index.ts file, as this file already contains base function logic for use with the notifications
+- NB: Ensure you DO NOT overwrite the existing src/index.ts file, as this file already contains base function logic for use with the notifications

 That's it!
 You've now completed setting up push notifications for your Firebase project.
 You can now send push notifications to your iOS app using Firebase Cloud Messaging.